est31/mimas/README.md

 Either, you can obtain it from your distro, or you can use [rustup](https://rustup.rs/).

-#### Compiling with stable Rust

-Mehlon only requires stabilized Rust features, but currently requires 1.41 which hasn't been released yet.
-For the time being, I suggest using nightly, then beta once 1.41 moves there, and finally stable (on Jan 30, 2020).

-If you still want to compile mimas on stable Rust, you can easily edit `Cargo.toml` to compile it yourself.

 ### License

 Licensed under the MPL 2.0.
 For details, see the [LICENSE](LICENSE) file.